blackstuend/Daily-Lesson-Review/README.md

-# Daily Lesson Review
+# Daily Study Review

-A spaced repetition learning application that helps you master and retain what you learn using scientifically proven review intervals.
+A spaced repetition learning application that helps you master and retain what you study using scientifically proven review intervals.

 ## Features

 - **Spaced Repetition System**: Review lessons at optimal intervals (0, 1, 3, and 7 days) to maximize retention
-- **Multiple Lesson Types**: Save links, difficult words, or sentences you want to remember
+- **Flexible Study Items**: Save links, difficult words, or sentences you want to remember
 - **Daily Reviews**: Get reminded to review at the right time
 - **Progress Tracking**: Visualize your learning journey with calendar view
 - **User Authentication**: Secure authentication powered by Supabase